 Other categories of the competition include presentation, flavor, and freshness.
 In 2019, Keller’s Bakery in Lafayette took the top spot for flavor and freshness, while Meche’s Donut King, also in Lafayette, earned the top prize in the presentation category.

-For the past two years, King Cake Snob has partnered with New Orleans t-shirt company, Dirty Coast, to design three custom Mardi Gras t-shirts.
+For the third year now, King Cake Snob has partnered with New Orleans t-shirt company, Dirty Coast, to design three custom Mardi Gras t-shirts.
 Proceeds from shirt sales have totaled almost $5,000 and were donated to food banks across south Louisiana.